yangdong-liu/yangdong-liu.github.io/_news/announcement_1.md

 related_posts: false
 ---

-I become a PhD student at the School of Journalism and Communication, Nanjing University. 🎓
+I become a Ph.D. student at the School of Journalism and Communication, Nanjing University. 🎓